 Summer musings about classical concerts

-In a previous blog, I told you about two other group members, Michelle and Edel, who love playing compositions by Ludovico Einaudi.
-In June, I had been planning for our family trip to Ottawa/Montreal for the first week of July and was excited to see that he was, coincidentally, playing at the Montreal Jazzfest.
-So I bought tickets and my daughter and I went to see him on the night of July 4 at Studio Bell where he sold out 1/3 of the arena - about 6000 fans were there to hear him.
+in a previous blog, I told you about two other group members, Michelle and Edel, who love playing compositions by Ludovico Einaudi.
+In June, I had been planning for our family trip to Ottawa/Montreal for the first week of July and was excited to see that he was, coincidentallty giving a Concert in Montreal when we were going there. it was at the Bell Stadium where he sold out 1/3 of the arena - about 6000 fans were there to hear him.
 They were all totally enthralled with him and he had multiple standing ovations.
 I was actually very moved by the sight of all the adulation and love they had for him.
 He had a cellist and violinist on stage with him along with a percussionist and two guitarists.
 However, music is very personal and his performance did not touch me in the way that other performances have for me .
 But I have a lot of respect and admiration for him as an artist in that he is bringing classical music to the masses.
 From that perspective, I agree with all his fans - he is a total rock star!

 I am thinking back to the concerts that have enthralled me and the first one that comes to mind was the Brahms concerto #1 in D minor for piano that I attended on September 30, 2017 with Jan Lisiecki playing with the CPO.
 How I came to attend that concert is a story in itself.
 I found out, after giving me a piano lesson, that my piano teacher, Kevin, was attending this concert that evening.
 He went on to tell me that it is his favourite piano concerto.
 I might as well admit to you all now that, at that time, I was not a classical music fan and that I knew very little about classical music.
 Kevin knew this about me but he said that if I was interested, this same concert would be played on the following night.
 He told me that since I was learning classical piano repertoire that it would be a good to attend classical concerts as it would help me in my music studies.
 I was really curious to hear Kevin's favourite concerto but my husband and I had planned to go to a jazz concert on the following night.
 However on Saturday morning, my husband decided that he was not in the mood to go to that jazz concert after all.
 So that was how I found myself sitting in the choir loft looking down on Jan Lisiecki playing the piano on Saturday night.
 And I kid you not, I was totally entranced with this concert - I was actually on the edge of my seat and being in the choir loft, I was in the perfect position to see Lisiecki play - it was a riveting performance!
 It totally took me by surprise - I had not anticipated that I would react that way.
 I can tell you that after that experience, I no longer discount the power of classical music to move you.